 These five things keep me healthy and help me stay the course.
 If you do these things, they’ll help you maintain sanity in church and youth ministry too.

 5 Tips for Maintaining Sanity in Youth Ministry

-1. Develop friendships that are outside of your work.
+1. Develop friendships outside your work.

-If you only have friends ‘inside’ the church, there’s always a dual relationship.
+If you only have friends inside the church, there’s always a dual relationship.
 So develop some friendships in which you can talk honestly.
 It’s healthy.
-An easy choice is to find a peer (pastor or key volunteer) in another church or community.
+An easy choice is to find a peer (a pastor or key volunteer) in another church or community.

-I have a hard time motivating myself to go to the gym, or doing any sort of recreation.
+I have a hard time motivating myself to go to the gym or doing any sort of recreation.
 I find it easier to work.
-And binge watch Netflix or Hulu (if I’m being honest).
+And binge-watch Netflix or Hulu (if I’m being honest).
 But the reality is that I’m better and healthier when I do engage in recreation.

 3. See a Christian counselor.

 There’s no shame in good therapy.
 I have a couple of close friends in ministry that I do life with.
 But I’ve also sought out a Christian counselor several times and have no regrets about it.
 It’s healthy to share your struggles with someone who can help, and doing so will keep you in ministry longer!